ibm-cloud-docs/schematics/getting-started.md

 To connect to your virtual server instance, you must have an SSH key.
 You set up the SSH key as part of this tutorial.

 This tutorial includes VPC commands that you can run to retrieve input values for your Terraform template.
-To run these commands, you must install the [VPC CLI plug-in](/docs/vpc?topic=vpc-set-up-environment#cli-prerequisites-setup).
+To run these commands, you must install the [VPC command line plug-in](/docs/vpc?topic=vpc-set-up-environment#cli-prerequisites-setup).
 {: tip}

 **Where can I find an overview of other supported resources in {{site.data.keyword.cloud_notm}}?**</br>